 NWAs are protected and managed according to the Wildlife Area Regulations under the Canada Wildlife Act.
 The primary purpose of NWAs is the protection and conservation of wildlife and their habitat.
 For this purpose, and according to the legislation, Environment and Climate Change Canada can prohibit all activities in a NWA that could interfere with the conservation of wildlife.
 Consequently, most NWAs are not accessible to the public and all activities are prohibited.
 Nonetheless, Environment and Climate Change Canada has the ability to authorize some activities, whether through public notice or the issuance of permits, as long as these are consistent with the management plan goals for the NWA.
 For more information, consult the NWAs Management and Activities section.

 Access to the Mohawk Island NWA is seasonally restricted.
 Public access is prohibited from April 1 to July 31 every year to protect migratory birds during nesting.
 Some activities may be permitted in accordance with the conservation objectives of the NWA management plan.
 Public notices listing the authorized activities are posted at access points.
 Public access for day use is allowed only between September 1 and March 31 (outside the breeding season) for activities such as bird-watching, viewing the lighthouse, recreational fishing (no lead sinkers) and swimming.
 Overnight camping, open fires and hunting are prohibited at all times.
 Mohawk Island NWA is a well-known local landmark and the waters around the island are popular for recreational boating and fishing in the summer months.
 Fishing must be done in accordance with the Ontario fishing regulations, which require possession of a recreational fishing license issued by the Ontario Ministry of Natural Resources.
 Permits are required to conduct research, surveys and monitoring, and must be obtained from the Canadian Wildlife Service.

-More information on access and permitting for Mohawk Island NWA can be obtained by contacting the Environment Canada regional office.
+More information on access and permitting for Mohawk Island NWA can be obtained by contacting the Environment and Climate Change Canada regional office.